By Chris Manganiello

 - In 2017, the State of Alabama and the National Wildlife Federation et. al. filed separate legal challenges against the Corps, alleging that the Corps did not follow National Environmental Policy Act (NEPA) procedures when revising the Water Control Manual.

-- In January 2021, the state of Georgia and the Corps finalized a $70 million perpetual contact for access to storage space in Lake Lanier – or a bucket in a bucket – for 254,170 acre feet and up to 222 million gallons of water per day.
+- In January 2021, the state of Georgia and the Corps finalized a $70 million perpetual contact for access to storage space in Lake Lanier – or a bucket in a bucket – for 254,170-acre feet and up to 222 million gallons of water per day.
 This contract does not guarantee that the water will be there, just that the state has access to storage space.
-Georgia will develop individual sub-contracts with the Lake Lanier’s five water utilities.
+By 2023, Georgia developed individual sub-contracts with the Lake Lanier’s five water utilities.
 It is worth noting that the contract is based on now outdated and inflated need and population projections through 2050.
 This means there may actually be enough water to meet demand well past 2050, and thus the now abandoned Glades Reservoir is unlikely to get built in the future.

 - In April 2021, the U.S. Supreme Court issued a final opinion in the Florida v.
 Georgia legal case that began in 2013, in which Florida claimed Georgia unreasonably overconsumed Chattahoochee and Flint River water to the detriment of the Apalachicola downstream.
 In plain terms, the court dismissed Florida’s claims.
 In a 9-0 opinion, the court determined that Florida failed to make a compelling legal argument and failed to provide sufficient evidence that Georgia uses too much water or that any harm to Florida’s oyster population could be traced to water use in Georgia.
 You can read the opinion here.

-- In August 2021, a federal judge rejected the lawsuit lodged by Alabama, and the National Wildlife Federation et. al. claiming that the Corps did not follow administrative procedure or fully comply with other environmental laws when preparing the Water Control Manual that governs the operations of Buford Dam/Lake Lanier, West Point Dam/Lake and the three other federal dams in the ACF.
-Alabama has appealed the decision.
+- In August 2021, a federal judge rejected the lawsuit lodged by Alabama and the National Wildlife Federation et. al. claiming that the Corps did not follow administrative procedure or fully comply with other environmental laws when preparing the Water Control Manual that governs the operations of Buford Dam/Lake Lanier, West Point Dam/Lake and the three other federal dams in the ACF.
+In 2023, the National Wildlife Federation et. al. appealed the decision to the 11th Circuit Court.

 What Does CRK Think?